Registered Nurse - Inpatient Mental Health Unit

 About the Team

-Ideally we’re looking for a Registered Nurse with relevant mental health nursing experience (preferably in an acute mental health setting) however if you think you have what we are looking for and have an interest in mental health then we look forward to hearing from you.
+Ideally you will be a Registered Nurse with relevant mental health nursing experience (preferably in an acute mental health setting) however if you think you have what we are looking for and you are interested in a fixed term position then we look forward to hearing from you.

 Children’s Act 2014